Quantum geometric ferromagnetism by singular saddle point

 \textit{Introduction---}Itinerant ferromagnetism has long been a central topic in condensed matter physics~\cite{Moriya1985}.
 A canonical example is the strongly correlated $3d$-electron systems, such as Fe, Co, and Ni, which exhibit ferromagnetism as their three-dimensional bands are partially filled with electrons~\cite{Terakura1982}.
 Heavy fermion materials provide another platform for studying itinerant ferromagnetism, and the relationship with unconventional superconductivity has been intensively studied~\cite{Saxena2000,Aoki2001,Huy2007,Aoki2019}.
 In contrast, two-dimensional (2D) magnetism in van der Waals materials has recently attracted much attention with potential applications for spintronics~\cite{Burch2018,Gong2019,Wang2022}, and itinerant 2D ferromagnets have been discovered~\cite{Gong2017,Huang2017,Deng2018,Fei2018,May2016,May2019,Nakano2019,Seo2020}.

 To reveal the origin of itinerant ferromagnetism, intensive theoretical studies have been carried out~\cite{Hubbard1963,Gutzwiller1963,Kanamori1963,Nagaoka,Moriya1973,Tasaki1998}.
-Based on Stoner theory including the improvement by Kanamori theory~\cite{Kanamori1963}, the large density of states (DOS) is favorable for ferromagnetism.
-An extreme case is flat-band systems, in which the DOS is infinite and the ferromagnetic ground state is exactly proven~\cite{Mielke1991,Tasaki1992,Mielke1993,Tasaki1998,Mielke1999,Katsura2010,Tasaki2020}.
+Based on Stoner{'s mean-field} theory~\cite{Stoner1936}, the large density of states (DOS) is favorable for ferromagnetism{; this concept is extended by a framework beyond mean-field theory by Kanamori~\cite{Kanamori1963}}.
+An extreme case is flat-band systems, in which the DOS is infinite, and the ferromagnetic ground state is {rigorously} proven~\cite{Mielke1993,Tasaki1998,Mielke1999,Katsura2010,Tasaki2020} {for example in the Lieb lattice~\cite{Lieb1989}, the kagome lattice by Mielke~\cite{Mielke1991,Mielke1992}, and the Tasaki lattice~\cite{Tasaki1992}}.
 In some models, ferromagnetism remains stable against perturbations that break the flatness of the band ~\cite{Tasaki1995,Tanaka2001,Tanaka2003,Ueda2004,Lu2009,Tanaka2018,Tamura2019}.
 Although these theories provide insight into the origin of itinerant ferromagnetism, realizing materials with large DOS that resemble flat-band systems is challenging.
 Furthermore, the relation between exact theories of ferromagnetism and real ferromagnetic materials is elusive.

 These issues are particularly crucial in the study of 2D systems.
 The recent discovery of itinerant ferromagnetism in 2D van der Waals materials~\cite{Fei2018,Deng2018} paves the way for exploring functional quantum materials and highlights the need for guiding principles in the search for a broad class of 2D ferromagnets.
-In 2D systems, the saddle point in the band dispersion, namely the van Hove singularity, gives rise to a logarithmic divergence of the DOS and can be advantageous for ferromagnetism~\cite{Honerkamp2001,Yu-Irkhin2001,Katanin2003}.
+In 2D systems, {a van Hove singularity arising from the saddle point in the band dispersion} gives rise to a logarithmic divergence of the DOS and can be advantageous for ferromagnetism~\cite{Honerkamp2001,Yu-Irkhin2001,Katanin2003}.
 However, although the saddle point is an ubiquitous feature in the square lattice, the ground state is mostly antiferromagnetic~\cite{Yanase2003}.
 Thus, despite the general insights obtained from theories, the prediction of 2D ferromagnetic materials remains a challenging task.